kumaranbcg/interview/README.md

 sio.disconnect()
 ```

-### Jetson will be identified by device id it has stored in code and passing to socket
+### Jetson will be identified by camera id it has stored in code and passing to socket by below method

-### To send meta information about machinary, device, and camera details emit an event to (connection-info) like below

 `Javascript`
 ```js